the-full-stack/website/docs/course/2022/lab-0-overview/index.md

-As part of Full Stack Deep Learning 2022, we will incrementally develop a complete codebase to create a deep neural network that understands the content of hand-written paragraphs and deploy it as a simple text recognition application.
+As part of Full Stack Deep Learning 2022, we will incrementally develop a complete codebase to train a deep neural network to understand the content of hand-written paragraphs and deploy it inside a simple text recognition web application.

-Software architectures are inherently about trade-offs: decisions that make for better scaling trades might make for worse security or tools that encourage faster iteration reduce transparency.
+Software architectures are inherently about trade-offs: decisions that make for better scaling might make for worse security or tools that encourage faster iteration might reduce transparency.

 We design our architecture with _agility_ and _simplicity_ as the prime directives.
-We want to empower individuals to understand the "full stack" of the application, from GPUs in model development up to serverless cloud functions acting on requests in production.
+We choose simplicity in order to empower individuals to understand the "full stack" of the application, from GPUs in model development up to serverless cloud functions acting on requests in production.
-And we want that individual to be able to quickly iterate on the application, especially in response to user feedback.
+And we choose _agility_ so that individual is able to quickly iterate on the application, especially in response to user feedback.

 ## Architecture Diagram